ryryfasch/RyanFasching/README.txt

-This is my personal webiste that has links to my Guthub, Facebook, and my Linkedin profile, as well as a link to download my Resume
+This is my personal webiste that has links to my Github, Facebook, and my Linkedin profile, as well as a link to download my Resume

 Taken From Aerial by HTML5 UP